- Alina

 No

-This questions will required slightly more time from the suppliers, but the data is perfectly structured. it is very useful if you need to create fast statistics or scoring cards for suppliers.
+These questions will require slightly more time from the suppliers, but the data is perfectly structured. it is very useful if you need to create fast statistics or scoring cards for suppliers.

 With Prokuria you can easily select between all these types of questions, turning your RFPs into efficient and successful sourcing events.